codycraven/js-data-structs/src/doubly-linked-list/README.md

 ## Installation

-If you haven't yet installed @codycraven/data-structs to your application, run:
+If you haven't yet installed @codycraven/data-structs in your application, run:

 ```js
 npm install --save @codycraven/data-structs